NomiChirps/tplp2/README.md

   - [ ] Mirror optointerrupter
   - [ ] MicroSD card reader (use [SD](https://github.com/arduino-libraries/SD/tree/a64c2bd907460dd01cef07fff003550cfcae0119))
 - [ ] Finish the electronics hardware
+  - [ ] install inverter on the Sharp LCD CS pin so it behaves like EVERY OTHER SPI DEVICE IN THE WORLD
   - [ ] Power everything from the 12v bus
-  - [x] Add bus capacitors
+  - [ ] Add bus capacitors
   - [ ] Install jumpers on the stepper drivers (to configure internal 5v power supply)
   - [ ] Stretch goal: add a WiFi module?
   - [ ] Stretch goal: add a pinhole photodiode for self-calibration and/or self-test
   - [ ] Transfer from breadboard to permaproto
-- [ ] Make sure we're not using floating point math anywhere (including dependencies)
+- [x] Make sure we're not using floating point math anywhere (including dependencies): discovered via std::unordered_map that we panic if any floating point math is used
 - [x] Reset to the bootloader without touching the board: magic 1200 baud connection
 - [x] Get FreeRTOS running
 - [x] Bazel-ify the build